Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Combinatorial Power Flow Analysis

 where $h_i$ represents an external field that acts as a linear bias, influencing the tendency of $s_i$ toward $+1$ or $-1$, and $J_{ij}$ is the interaction coefficient between spins $i$ and $j$. $\langle i,j \rangle$ denotes all unique pairs of spins with $i<j$.

 Note that \cref{eq:p-ising,eq:q-ising} already contain quadratic terms resulting from the interactions between pairs of spin variables, e.g., $s_{i}^\mu\Delta \mu_i G_{ik} s_{k}^\mu\Delta \mu_k$ in \cref{eq:p-ising}.
 Therefore, substituting \cref{eq:p-ising,eq:q-ising} into \cref{eq:Hamiltonian} yields a fourth-order polynomial in the spin variables.
-To solve this minimization problem, we use two quantum computing paradigms: gate-based quantum computing (GQC) and adiabatic quantum computing (AQC).
-For GQC, we employ the Quantum Approximate Optimization Algorithm (QAOA), which utilizes a parameterized quantum circuit (PQC) and variational optimization, thereby allowing direct encoding and optimization of problems with higher-order interactions.
-For AQC, we use two Ising machines: D-Wave's Advantage\texttrademark\ system (QA) and Fujitsu's Quantum-Inspired Integrated Optimization software (QIIO).
+To solve this minimization problem, we use two quantum computing paradigms: GQC and AQC.
+For GQC, we employ QAOA, which utilizes a PQC and variational optimization, thereby allowing direct encoding and optimization of problems with higher-order interactions.
+For AQC, we use two Ising machines: QA and OIIO.
 Since current Ising machines can only handle quadratic interactions, we use the Python package PyQUBO\footnote{\url{https://pyqubo.readthedocs.io}} to reduce higher-order interactions to quadratic ones.
-QIIO natively supports higher-order reduction, thus allowing for the direct implementation of the fourth-order polynomial.
+QIIO natively supports higher-order reduction, enabling the direct implementation of the fourth-order polynomial.